-The importance of protecting ecosystems and their services in the area of climate change is underlined by many UN and EU international documents, including the Paris Agreement.
-Sustainable solutions support not only carbon storage and water retention, but also to conservation and restoration of ecosystems, landscape restoration, flow of water courses, connection of fragmented ecosystems, and they provide an opportunity to improve the standard of living and health of the population.
+6.5 PREVENTION AND MITIGATION OF THE CLIMATE CHANGE IMPACTS BY PROTECTING ECOSYSTEMS AND THEIR SERVICES change is underlined by many UN and EU international documents, including the of the population.
 Agriculture, forestry, the business sector as well as healthcare and territorial development remain key sectors.
 It will be necessary to reconcile various strategies that address climate change and the preservation of ecosystems, and remove inconsistencies.